-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
-The Company operates independently and through four wholly owned subsidiaries: (i) Bio Blue Bird; (ii) PharmaCyte Biotech Europe Limited; (iii) PharmaCyte Biotech Australia Pty.
-Ltd.; and (iv) Viridis Biotech, Inc. and are prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and the rules and regulations of the United States Securities and Exchange Commission ("Commission").
+The Condensed Consolidated Financial Statements include the accounts of the Company and its wholly owned subsidiaries.
+The Company operates independently and through four wholly owned subsidiaries: (i) Bio Blue Bird; (ii) PharmaCyte Biotech Europe Limited; (iii) PharmaCyte Biotech Australia Private Limited; and (iv) Viridis Biotech, Inc. and are prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
 Upon consolidation, intercompany balances and transactions are eliminated.
-The Company's 14.5% investment in SG Austria is presented on the cost method of accounting.
+The Company's 14.3% investment in SG Austria is presented on the cost method of accounting.